 St. Stephen's College thinks of education as a cultural enterprise with a social conscience.
 Responding to social issues is central to the vision of life in college.
 The Social Service League in college, an organization with a history of a century of selfless work, engages with the socially deprived inside and outside the campus in its attempt to work towards a more egalitarian future.
-Visits to slums, locations of natural disasters, blood donation camps and classes for the weaker and disadvantaged sections are some of the features of such work in college.
-Being an intellectual centre, the college's research programmes are also oriented towards making the lives of those who suffer easier-one such being the rikshaw designed by the faculty and students of the Physics and History departments of the college, in an attempt to find a solution to the acute housing problems of the rikshaw-pullers in Delhi.
+Visits to slums and locations of natural disasters, blood donation camps and classes for the weaker and disadvantaged sections are some of the features of such work in college.